Best Time to Dive Komodo 2026

 What matters most to you?

 Mantas?
 Crystal visibility?
 Warm water?
-Beginner-friendly conditions?
+Fewer crowds?
+November conditions?
 Choose and compare.

 Jump to calendar

-Komodo is diveable year-round, but the “best” zones shift with monsoon winds and swell.
-Use this calendar as a planning guide (weather can always change last minute).
+Komodo is diveable year-round but the best zones shift with monsoon winds.
+Use this as a planning guide — daily itineraries always adjusted based on actual conditions.

 January 🌧️